viet34tqc/notebook/nestjs.md

 ## Websockets

 First, we define a websocket gateway.
-Websocket is now listening for the clients to connnect.

 ```ts
 @WebSocketGateway()
 export class EventsGateway {}
 ```

-At this time, clients can connect to websocket.
-Now, clients might want to send messages via an event and server need to listen to that event.
+At this time, the gateway is now listening and clients might want to send messages via an event and server need to listen to that event.
 In this example, server are listening to an event named 'events'. `body` will be the message body that clients send to server

 ```ts
 @WebSocketGateway()